 This month in Hindu calendar is known as “sravana masa”, season for festivals.
 Pretty much everyday we will have some festival to celebrate.
 This month is a super happy month where all of us get to decorate the house, meet with family/friends and also girls/women dress up pretty with silk or new clothes and lot of jewelry :).
 Every home in my street (back home in bangalore) would draw beautiful rangoli in front of their doors.
 Being in US the street decoration part is missed but still I try to keep the tradition alive by performing the pooja(special prayers) on important days.
 Invite all our family and friends around us for dinner on the festival days.
 My kids look forward to this every year.
 Since I invite a large group of people normally I always look up to make some sweets that are easy but tasty as well.

-This year stumbled upon a recipe by a fellow member Anita in one the food enthusiasts group..
-Inspired by her malai peda recipe, came up with my coconut peda by adding coconut and color to it.
+This year stumbled upon a recipe by Anitha a fellow member in one the food enthusiasts group..
+Inspired by that recipe, came up with my coconut peda.
 I added coconut to this recipe as my family makes food with coconut mostly for Ganesh Chathurti.
 Belief is that Ganeshji loves coconut :), but we enjoy the sweets..
 Here is my version of the recipe for Ganesh Chathurti..

 nonfat ricotta cheese 2 cups